 Guiding clients through the acquisition and leasing of brownfields, including due diligence and risk management;

 Advising clients on defending against Superfund liability and negotiating remediation plans at major cleanup sites across the nation;

 Litigating complex Superfund and tort matters arising out of historical contamination and present-day cleanups; and

 Designing and implementing environmental, health, and safety (EHS) compliance systems to ensure regulatory compliance, especially in the electrical utility sector.

-Prior to law school, Ben worked as a lobster fishery biologist and research diver for the Florida Fish & Wildlife Research Institute, where he designed and executed experimental research focusing on by-catch, trap movement, and habitat destruction.
+Prior to joining Beveridge & Diamond, Ben studied at Harvard Law School, where he served as a managing editor of the Harvard Environmental Law Review.
+Prior to law school, Ben worked as a lobster fishery biologist and research diver for the Florida Fish & Wildlife Research Institute.

 Articles in the National Law Review database by Benjamin E. Apple